Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

 receive data to and from hardware.
 Each device can have its own ioctl commands, which can be of the following types:

--   read ioctl.
-These send information from a process to the kernel.
+-   **read ioctl:** These commands send information from a process to the kernel.

--   write ioctl.
-These return information to a process.
+-   **write ioctl:** These commands return information to a process.

 -   Both read and write ioctl.